Fraternity Recruitment - Interfraternity Council

-If you're interested in joining a fraternity, bookmark this page!
+If you're interested in joining an IFC fraternity, bookmark this page!
 It contains all the information you'll need as you begin and move through the recruitment process -- the recruitment schedule, contacts, etc.

 From the most general questions to the most specific, if you're thinking about joining a Greek organization and have a question, start here.